-This is a detailed guide to calculating Average True Range (ATR) in Excel.
+This is detailed guide to calculating Average True Range (ATR) in Excel.
 We will first calculate true range and then ATR as moving average of true range.
-We will do all the three popular ATR calculation methods – simple, exponential, and the original Wilder’s smoothing method.
+We will cover all three popular ATR calculation methods – simple, exponential, and the original Wilder's smoothing method.

 For calculating Average True Range you need the history of high, low and close for each day or bar.
 If you have your data in OHLC format, paste it into a new Excel spreadsheet into columns A (date/time), B (open – not really needed), C (high), D (low), E (close).
 Put the column labels in row 3 and the actual data below, starting from row 4.

 I will use daily prices for the GLD ETF from 1 June to 31 August 2017.
 If you want to follow this tutorial with the exact same data and check that your results are correct, you can download the data from Yahoo Finance (the symbol is GLD).
 Note that I have rounded the prices to two decimal places to deal will Yahoo data imprecision.

 You can also calculate ATR for other frequencies, such as weekly, monthly or intraday – the formulas are the same.
 I will use "day" and "bar" interchangeably to refer to one row throughout this tutorial.

 Before ATR itself we must first calculate true range for each day, because ATR is a moving average of that.
 The formula is quite simple – true range is the greatest of the following three price differences:

 For detailed explanation and graphical examples, see True Range and How It Differs from Range.